mkalten/reacTIVision/README.txt

 Call make to build the application, the distribution also includes configurations for the creation of RPM packages, as well as a project file for the Codeblocks IDE.
-Make sure you have the libSDL 2.0 and libdc1394 2.0 (or later) as well as turbojpeg libraries and headers installed.
+Make sure you have the libSDL-2.0 and libdc1394-2.0 (or later) as well as libjpeg-turbo libraries and headers installed.

 License
 -------